NomicFoundation/hardhat/docs/config/README.md

 - `minGasPrice`: The minimum gas price accepted by the Hardhat Network.
 Transactions with a lower gas price are accepted but not mined.
 Default value: `0`

 - `hardfork`: This setting changes how Hardhat Network works, to mimic Ethereum's mainnet at a given hardfork.
-It must be one of `"byzantium"`, `"constantinople"`, `"petersburg"`, `"istanbul"`, `"muirGlacier"`, `"berlin"`, and `"london"`.
+It must be one of `"byzantium"`, `"constantinople"`, `"petersburg"`, `"istanbul"`, `"muirGlacier"`, `"berlin"` and `"london"`.
 Default value: `"berlin"`

 - `throwOnTransactionFailures`: A boolean that controls if Hardhat Network throws on transaction failures.
 If this value is `true`, Hardhat Network will throw [combined JavaScript and Solidity stack traces](../hardhat-network/README.md#solidity-stack-traces) on transaction failures.
 If it is `false`, it will return the failing transaction hash.
 In both cases the transactions are added into the blockchain.
 Default value: `true`
 - `throwOnCallFailures`: A boolean that controls if Hardhat Network throws on call failures.
 If this value is `true`, Hardhat Network will throw [combined JavaScript and Solidity stack traces](../hardhat-network/README.md#solidity-stack-traces) when a call fails.
 If it is `false`, it will return the call's `return data`, which can contain a revert reason.
 Default value: `true`

 - `loggingEnabled`: A boolean that controls if Hardhat Network logs every request or not.
 Default value: `false` for the in-process Hardhat Network provider, `true` for the Hardhat Network backed JSON-RPC server (i.e. the `node` task).

 - `initialDate`: An optional string setting the date of the blockchain.
 Valid values are [Javascript's date time strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse#Date_Time_String_Format).
-Default value: the current date and time if not forking.
-When forking, the timestamp of the block you forked from, plus one, is used.
+Default value: the current date and time if not forking another network.
+When forking another network, the timestamp of the block you forked from, plus one, is used.

 - `allowUnlimitedContractSize`: An optional boolean that disables the contract size limit imposed by the [EIP 170](https://eips.ethereum.org/EIPS/eip-170).
 Default value: `false`

-- `forking`: An object that describes the [forking configuration](../hardhat-network/README.md#mainnet-forking) that can have the following fields:
+- `forking`: An object that describes the [forking](../hardhat-network/README.md#mainnet-forking) configuration that can have the following fields:

   - `url`: a URL that points to a JSON-RPC node with state that you want to fork off.
 There's no default value for this field.
 It must be provided for the fork to work.
   - `blockNumber`: an optional number to pin which block to fork from.
 If no value is provided, the latest block is used.
   - `enabled`: an optional boolean to switch on or off the fork functionality.
 Default value: `true` if `url` is set, `false` otherwise.

-- `minGasPrice`: The minimum `gasPrice` that a tx must have to.
+- `minGasPrice`: The minimum `gasPrice` that a transaction must have.
 This field must not be present if the `"hardfork"` is `"london"` or a later one.
 Default value: `"0"`.

 - `initialBaseFeePerGas`: The `baseFeePerGas` of the first block.
-Note that when forking a remote network, the first block is the one immediately after the block you forked from.
+Note that when forking a remote network, the "first block" is the one immediately after the block you forked from.
 This field must not be present if the `"hardfork"` is not `"london"` or a later one.
 Default value: `"1000000000"` if not forking.
 When forking a remote network, if the remote network uses EIP-1559, the first local block will use the right `baseFeePerGas` according to the EIP, otherwise `"10000000000"` is used.

 ### JSON-RPC based networks